quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

     "dc_mixer_offset_I": -0.054,
     "dc_mixer_offset_Q": -0.034,

-to :code:`complex_output_0` (or :code:`complex_output_1`) in order to add a dc offset to the outputs to correct for feed-through of the local oscillator signal.
+to :code:`complex_output_0` (or :code:`complex_output_1`) in order to add a DC offset to the outputs to correct for feed-through of the local oscillator signal.
 And we add

 .. code-block:: python
     :linenos: